Evel Knievel: Early life

 Knievel was born on October 17, 1938, in Butte, Montana, the first of two children of Robert E. and Ann Marie Keough Knievel.
-His surname is of German origin; his paternal great-great-grandparents emigrated to the United States from Germany.
+His surname is of German origin; his paternal great-great-grandparents immigrated to the United States from Germany.
 His mother was of Irish ancestry.
 Robert and Ann divorced in 1940, after the 1939 birth of their second child, Nicolas, known as Nic.
 Both parents decided to leave Butte.

 Knievel and his brother were raised in Butte by their paternal grandparents, Ignatius and Emma Knievel.
 At the age of eight, Knievel attended a Joie Chitwood auto daredevil show, which he credited for his later career choice as a motorcycle daredevil.